lsamec/myProjects/README.md

 The assumption is that P != NP can be boiled down to question whether finding an answer has the same complexity as checking whether the answer is right.
 Lets imagine a phone book with only numbers, without names.
-We want to find which answer belongs to Mark (only one answer belongs to Mark)
+We want to find which number belongs to Mark (only one answer belongs to Mark).
 For that we need to call every number in the phone book and see whether Mark will answer the call.
 That is the "finding an answer" case.
 Lets imagine that we have a number and we want to check whether this number belongs to Mark.